ErwinGoneMad/ErwinGoneMad/README.md

 ---

 ## 🌱 About Me
-Currently studying **Data Science**, exploring the realms of **front-end development**, and diving into projects that challenge and inspire.
+Currently studying **Data Science**, exploring the realms of **fullstack development**, and diving into projects that challenge and inspire.
 Hackathons?
 I thrive in ‘em.
 Bugs?
 I whisper to them.
 My goal?
 Build things that look clean and think deep.